jccoulson/reading-website/README.md

 # ReaderHub
 This Django web application allows users to interact with books and each other.
 Users can favorite books, look at book descriptions, and rate them.
 Book information is found from the Open Library API.
-Users can message each other and make posts about books for interaction.
+Users can message each other, make posts about books, and see critic and user ratings for interaction.

 ## Dependencies